 “Where do I start?” says shortstop Barry Larkin, who was elected to the Hall of Fame in 2012.
 “With my parents, of course.
 They gave me the foundation.
 I have to thank Pete Rose, Frank Robinson, Joe Morgan, Aaron and Mays, Robin Yount, Cal Ripken, Ozzie Smith for the examples they set… I walk into that building, and I am truly humbled.”

-On April 25, 1976, in the fourth inning of a game at Dodger Stadium, Cubs center fielder Rick Monday spotted a man on his son in left dousing an American flag in lighter fluid in an attempt to set fire to it.
+On April 25, 1976, in the fourth inning of a game at Dodger Stadium, Cubs center fielder Rick Monday spotted a man and his son in left dousing an American flag in lighter fluid in an attempt to set fire to it.
 Monday, who had served six years in the Marine Corps Reserves, rushed to the flag and snatched it away from them, running all the way to the third base line, where he handed it to Dodgers pitcher Doug Rau.

 Monday was given a standing ovation and immortalized in stories and photos of the event.
 What he did that day reminded baseball fans of the hundreds of other players who left their posts to protect the country.
 Schmidt, whose father served in World War II, has a particular affection for those players.